Tuesday, February 10, 2026

 What usually slows implementation down?

-Evidence and communication
+Complaint evidence and communication

 Show me the full audit trail within a complaint case.

-Show me how evidence is attached and time stamped.
+Show me how evidence is attached and time-stamped.

 How does multi-party messaging and document upload work?